Sherll/ORChooser_python/README.md

 # ORChooser_new：A simple tool for obfuscation recommandation
-ORChooser is a tool for recommending obfuscation rules for bytecode obfuscators.
+ORChooser is a tool for recommending obfuscation rules for bytecode obfuscators and is based on Elitism algorithm.
 Bytecode obfuscation is an essential technique for protecting intellectual property and defending against Man-At-The-End(MATE) attacks to Java/Android applications. **ProGuard** is the most widely used Java bytecode obfuscator. **Android R8** is a newly launched Java obfuscator to replace ProGuard while developing Android application.
 By now, ORChooser works will for the two.
 ***